DETAILED ACTION

 Applicant is reminded that a mere reversal of the essential working parts of a device involves only routine skill in the art.
 In re Gazda, 219 F.2d 449, 104 USPQ 400 (CCPA 1955).

-Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the stair railing of Goodman, with Ooi, such that it comprising the insertion body of Goodman rigidly attached to the rail of Goodman and the receiving part of Goodman rigidly attached to the post of Goodman as shown by example in Fig. 1 of Ooi, in order to provide a connection that allows the horizontal rail and receiving part to be turned freely up and down relative to one another (see Column 3 lines 19-33 of Ooi) and further to allow the smaller insertion body to be rigidly attached to the rail of Goodman, making the rail a lighter weight component and reducing forces applied to the rail.
+Therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the stair railing of Goodman, with Ooi, such that it comprises the insertion body of Goodman rigidly attached to the rail of Goodman and the receiving part of Goodman rigidly attached to the post of Goodman as shown by example in Fig. 1 of Ooi, in order to provide a connection that allows the horizontal rail and receiving part to be turned freely up and down relative to one another (see Column 3 lines 19-33 of Ooi) and further to allow the smaller insertion body to be rigidly attached to the rail of Goodman, making the rail a lighter weight component and reducing forces applied to the rail.

-Accordingly, the combination of Goodman and Ooi teaches as claimed that the other end of the connector (A in annotated Figure 4 below) is rigidly connected to the horizontal rail (102 of Goodman); and wherein the receiving part comprises: a receiving body (310 and 312 of Goodman) rigidly connected to the top of the vertical post (106 of Goodman, see Fig. 1 of Goodman).
+Accordingly, the combination of Goodman and Ooi teaches as claimed that the other end of the connector (A in annotated Figure 4 below) is rigidly connected to the horizontal rail (102 of Goodman); and wherein the receiving part comprises: a receiving body (310 and 312 of Goodman) rigidly connected to the top of the vertical post (106 of Goodman, see Fig. 1 of Goodman),

 PNG